kunstmuseumdenhaag/catch/README.md

-#Catch#
+#CatchPlus: MuSeUMPlus#
 -

-Catch is the search engine built by [Kunstmuseum Den Haag](https://www.kunstmuseum.nl/).
+MuS is the search engine built by [Kunstmuseum Den Haag](https://www.kunstmuseum.nl/) as part of the [MuSeUMPlus-project](http://www.catchplus.nl/index.html%3Fp=1116.html).

-Catch tries to simplify starting a search engine for collections having the most common search already included and set up.
+MuS tries to simplify starting a search engine for collections having the most common search already included and set up.

 ##Getting started##